Altyn Emel National Park: the ultimate travel guide

 With icy cold winters and scorching hot summers, spring and autumn are the best times to visit Altyn Emel National Park.

-Altyn Emel National Park is safe to visit, but it is good to keep in mind that it is remote and that outside of Basshi village there are few facilities.
-If you plan to do some hiking bring enough water, snacks and a mini first aid kit.
+Altyn Emel National Park is safe to visit, but it is good to keep in mind that you will visit a remote area.
+Outside of Basshi village there are few facilities.
+If you plan to do some hiking, I recommend to bring enough water, snacks and a mini first aid kit.

 In summer it can get very hot in Altyn Emel National Park.
 To avoid heat stroke it is very important to bring enough water with you.
 To protect yourself from the sun also bring a hat, sunglasses and sunscreen.
 There is little shade so it’s easy to get a sunburn even in spring or autumn.